-Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.2 Schedule of Submissions e No.2 - Scheme Amendment No.2 sions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation (16/2/18) ATCO Gas No objection ATCO does not have gas distribution assets or infrastructure within the Shire.
-No additional comment Note submission (20/2/18) Aboriginal Heritage Directorate No objection Lot 7550 does not intersect with the boundary of any Aboriginal heritage sites or places as administered by the AHD.
-Therefore based on information held by the AHD and the data provided by the Shire no further approvals are required under the Aboriginal Heritage Act 1972.
+Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.2 Schedule of Submissions ie No.2 - Scheme Amendment No.2 ssions Submission No. & Date Rec'd Respondent Nature of Submission Comment Recommendation 1 (16/2/18) ATCO Gas No objection ATCO does not have gas distribution assets or infrastructure within the Shire.
+No additional comment Note submission 2 (20/2/18) Aboriginal Heritage Directorate No objection Lot 7550 does not intersect with the boundary of any Aboriginal heritage sites or places as administered by the AHD.
+Therefore based on information held by the AHD and the data provided by the Shire no further approvals are required under the Aboriginal Heritage Act 1972 .
 The AHD recommends that proponents refer to the State's Aboriginal Heritage Due Diligence Guidelines.
-The guidelines allow proponents to undertake their own risk assessment regarding a proposal's potential impact on Aboriginal heritage.
-Section 3.7 'Aboriginal Heritage' of the Scheme Amendment No.2 report notes that: "In the preparation of the Moresby Range Management Strategy, consultation with representatives from local indigenous groups identified several areas of interest to local indigenous people (shown on Map 6 of the Strategy).
+The Section 3.7 'Aboriginal Heritage' of the Scheme Amendment No.2 report notes that: "In the preparation of the Moresby Range Management "In the preparation of the Moresby Range Management Strategy. consultation with representatives from local indigenous groups identified several areas of interest to local indigenous people (shown on Map 6 of the Strategy).
 None of these were located on or near the land subject of this Amendment.
-A review of the Department of Planning, Lands and Heritage (Aboriginal Affairs) Heritage Inquiry System shows no Registered Aboriginal Sites on the subject land."
-Note submission.
+A review of the Department of Planning, Lands and Note submission. guidelines allow proponents to undertake their own risk assessment regarding a proposal's potential impact on Aboriainal heritage.
 3 (12/3/18) Department of Health No objection DoH has no objection to the proposed amendment provided future holdings: - have access to a sufficient supply of potable water that is of the quality specified under the Australian Drinking Water Quality Guidelines 2004 - Comply with the provisions of the draft Country Sewerage Policy with all on-site wastewater disposal systems being in accordance with the DoH publications.
-Section 5.4 'Infrastructure and Servicing of the Scheme Amendment No.2 report notes that: "Existing water sources and capacity will be maintained for proposed lots A & B. Lot C will be required to demonstrate suitable capacity for potable water storage at time of development."
-Section 7.1 of the Bushfire Management Plan (included as Appendix 3 to the Scheme Amendment No.2 documentation) further notes that: "For lots A & B a minimum a 100,000 litre rainwater storage facility for equivalent) shall be provided, with the necessary roof catchment capacity, or alternatively, evidence shall be provided to the satisfaction of the Local Government that an adequate on-site potable water source is present and will be coupled with a minimum water storage facility of 10,000 litres to serve the same purpose.
+Section 5.4 'Infrastructure and Servicing of the Scheme Amendment No. 2 report notes that: "Existing water sources and capacity will be maintained for proposed lots A & B. Lot C will be required to demonstrate suitable capacity for potable water storage at time of development."
+Section 7.1 of the Bushfire Management Plan (included as Appendix 3 to the Scheme Amendment No.2 documentation) further notes that: "For lots A & B a minimum a 100,000 litre rainwater storage facility (or equivalent) shall be provided, with the necessary roof catchment capacity, or alternatively, evidence shall be provided to the satisfaction of the Local Government that an adequate on-site potable water source is present and will be coupled with a minimum water storage facility of 10,000 litres to serve the same purpose.
 At a minimum the water storage facility is required to: Have a 50mm outlet located at the base of the facility with gate valve and male coupling, or an alternative Note submission